Home Buying Tips

 Why CityPlace was renamed in the first place

-In April 2019, Related Companies, the New York-based developer behind the project, announced a $550 million investment to transform what had become a traditional retail center into a true mixed-use urban neighborhood.
-They renamed it Rosemary Square, after the South Rosemary Avenue address, and described a vision of connecting it more organically to the surrounding streets and community.
-The name "CityPlace" they said, felt like a mall brand.
-"Rosemary Square" was meant to evoke a European town square.
+In April 2019, Related Companies, the New York developer behind the project, announced a $550 million investment to turn what had become a conventional retail center into a true mixed-use urban neighborhood.
+They renamed it Rosemary Square, after South Rosemary Avenue, and framed the change as a way to connect the site more naturally to the surrounding streets.
+Their view: "CityPlace" felt like a mall brand.
+"Rosemary Square" was meant to call to mind a European town square.

-A few years later it was simplified further to just "The Square."
-And then, in May 2024, the development quietly put CityPlace back on the marquee.
-The management's official statement: "We are extremely excited to reintroduce CityPlace.
+A few years later the name was trimmed to just "The Square."
+Then in May 2024, management quietly put CityPlace back on the marquee.
+Official statement: "We are extremely excited to reintroduce CityPlace.
 The name reflects who we are as a brand."
-A typical social media comment: "Let's be honest, we never stopped calling it that."
+A typical social media reaction: "Let's be honest, we never stopped calling it that."

 What CityPlace is today

-CityPlace is a 600,000 sq ft development at 700 South Rosemary Avenue spanning 60-plus restaurants and stores, 600 private residences, the Hilton West Palm Beach hotel, and the restored 1926 Harriet Himmel Theater (a Spanish Colonial Revival Methodist church that serves as the development's cultural anchor).
-Walkable to the Kravis Center for the Performing Arts and five minutes from the Flagler Drive waterfront promenade, it functions as downtown WPB's town square in the truest sense.
+CityPlace is a 600,000 sq ft development at 700 South Rosemary Avenue.
+It holds 60-plus restaurants and stores, 600 private residences, the Hilton West Palm Beach hotel, and the restored 1926 Harriet Himmel Theater, a Spanish Colonial Revival Methodist church that now anchors the development culturally.
+It is walkable to the Kravis Center for the Performing Arts and sits five minutes from the Flagler Drive waterfront promenade.

-Current notable tenants: Equinox (the first in Palm Beach County), Crate and Barrel, West Elm, Alo, Perigold, Cheesecake Factory, LA Fitness, and Publix.
-The AMC theater was demolished in 2023 to make way for what comes next.
+Current notable tenants include Equinox (the first location in Palm Beach County), Crate and Barrel, West Elm, Alo, Perigold, Cheesecake Factory, LA Fitness, and Publix.
+The AMC theater was demolished in 2023 to clear the site for what comes next.

-What's coming: the biggest development boom in WPB history
+What's coming: the biggest development push in WPB history

-This is where the story gets genuinely big.
-Related Ross (Stephen Ross's South Florida venture) is building two office towers directly adjacent to CityPlace that will fundamentally change the downtown skyline:
+Related Ross, Stephen Ross's South Florida venture, is building two office towers directly adjacent to CityPlace that will reshape the downtown skyline:

-To finance these two towers, Related Ross secured a $772 million construction loan in December 2025: the largest construction financing in Florida history.
+To finance the two towers, Related Ross secured a $772 million construction loan in December 2025, the largest construction financing in Florida history.
 The lenders were Ares Management, HPS/BlackRock, and Monarch Alternative Capital.

-Why does this matter for real estate?
 The "Wall Street South" story is now anchoring in downtown WPB.
 Goldman Sachs, BlackRock, JPMorgan, and Elliott Management already have offices at 360 Rosemary, just steps from CityPlace.
 ServiceNow and Cleveland Clinic are the next wave.
-More white-collar workers equals more residential demand.
+More white-collar employment close to CityPlace means more residential demand for walkable units.

 The downtown WPB condo market

-If you want to live within walking distance of all of this, the residential pipeline is enormous.
-A partial list of what's under construction or recently delivered:
+The residential pipeline for walkable distance to CityPlace is large.
+A partial list of what is under construction or recently delivered:

 Broader downtown WPB median prices were reported at roughly $761,000 as of early 2026.
-The Flagler Drive waterfront tier starts around $1.5 million for two-bedroom units and reaches $4 million-plus.
-The ultra-luxury tier (South Flagler House) starts at $5.5 million.
+The Flagler Drive waterfront tier starts around $1.5 million for two-bedroom units and climbs past $4 million.
+South Flagler House starts at $5.5 million.

 Looking for a downtown West Palm Beach condo?
 Pure Equity Realty covers Palm Beach County from the waterfront to the western communities.
 Explore Palm Beach County, condos, or speak with an agent about what's available near CityPlace.